 Birdtalker, Just This.
-If you listen carefully to this quintet’s heartfelt debut EP—and particularly if you watch their videos—you won’t be surprised to learn that their vocalists are a newlywed couple: on songs like the title cut, Zach and Dani Green appear to be singing to and about each other.
-The album keeps their appealing harmony vocals front and center throughout its six tracks. (“Want,” the opening number, is performed a cappella.)
-The well-produced outfit have a fine sense of melody and remind me a bit of the Head and the Heart.
-Though the album contains only six tracks, it evidences a good deal of versatility; it will be interesting to see where the group head from here.
+If you listen carefully to this quintet’s heartfelt debut EP—and particularly if you watch its videos—you won’t be surprised to learn that its vocalists are a newlywed couple: on songs like the title cut, Zach and Dani Green appear to be singing to and about each other.
+The album keeps its appealing harmony vocals front and center throughout its six tracks. (“Want,” the opening number, is performed a cappella.)
+The well-produced outfit has a fine sense of melody and reminds me a bit of the Head and the Heart.
+Though the album contains only six tracks, it evidences a good deal of versatility; it will be interesting to see where the group heads from here.
 I predict a bright future for the band and—if the Greens are as in sync in life as they appear to be in music—for their marriage.

 Gene and Eddie and Sir Joe, True Enough: Gene and Eddie with Sir Joe at Ru-Jac.
 This album—most of which would fit right in on the great Stax/Volt Singles collection—is a major find for soul music fans.
 Gene and Eddie recorded in the early 60s for the Baltimore-based Ru-Jac label, whose roster included such acts as Arthur Conley (“Sweet Soul Music”).
 Unlike Conley, the duo failed to score any national hits, but you’ll scratch your head and wonder why after listening to this first-rate CD, which also includes material from Sir Joe (aka Joe Quarterman), who wrote and produced many of Gene and Eddie’s tracks.
 On horn-spiced numbers like “I Would Cry” and “She’s True Enough,” the duo combine doo-wop and funk influences with as much soul as Sam & Dave ever delivered.
 The fluid vocals of Sir Joe are just as impressive: on numbers like “Nobody Beats My Love” and “If You Give Up Your Love,” he sounds like a young Marvin Gaye.